stack4ops/cibuild/README.md

 ## Overview

-`cibuild` is a single-binary CI tool for building, testing, releasing and signing OCI container images.
+`cibuild` is a single-binary CI tool for building, testing, and releasing OCI container images.
 It is written in POSIX shell and runs inside a container image provided by the cibuilder project.

 The tool is invoked as: